-By Ed Gramlich, Senior Advisor, National Low Income Housing Coalition
+By Ed Gramlich, Senior Advisor, NLIHC

-Ubsidized housing residents have important personal perspectives about the impact of established and emerging subsidized housing policies on their homes and communities.
+ubsidized housing residents have important personal perspectives about the impact of established and emerging subsidized housing policies on their homes and communities.
 Consequently, they also have good ideas about how their housing developments should be managed.
 Resident participation in all aspects of housing management is critical to the long-term success of federal housing programs.